-Best NASCAR Heat 5 Wheel Settings for Thrustmaster TMX / T150
+Best NASCAR Heat 5 Settings for Thrustmaster TMX / T150

 NASCAR Heat 5 plays great with a wheel, but it does need some tweaking to get the best experience when using the Thrustmaster TMX or T150.
 These wheels don't have the strongest force feedback motors and can easily be overwhelmed when the game sends too much force to the wheel, especially in corners.
 This is easily corrected in game.
 A bigger problem is that of the steering angle.